MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/releasing/releasing.md

 ---

 <h1>Releasing a game</h1>
-<p>Xbox Live is a premier gaming network that connects millions of gamers across the world.
-You can add Xbox Live to your Windows 10 or Xbox One game in order to take advantage of the Xbox Live features and services.</p>
+<p>Releasing a game that is Xbox Live-enabled involves testing the Xbox Live functionality of the game, as well as troubleshooting and publishing the game.</p>

 <h2>Get Started</h2>
 <p>Learn how to build your first XBL feature by getting enrolled in a program, setting up a development kit, and calling an API.</p>